unboxed/unboxed.co/source/blog/2020-05-22-promenade-weeknotes-4.html.markdown

 date: '2020-05-22T13:37:42+01:00'
 published: true
 ---
 _We’re working on an internal project named ‘Promenade’ — a digital application for non-urgent patients to remotely track their conditions, such as arthritis, away from hospital.
-Find out more about the project _[_here_](https://unboxed.co/blog/using-patient-reported-outcome-measures-proms-to-keep-patients-safe/)_._
+Find out more about the project_ [here](https://unboxed.co/blog/using-patient-reported-outcome-measures-proms-to-keep-patients-safe/).

 Through a series of holidays and team members moving to other projects, we’re down to a much smaller team this week, but we’ve still managed to get quite a fair few number of user stories through to “done”.